NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 ### Summary

-MeLSI bridges adaptive machine learning and rigorous statistical inference for microbiome beta diversity analysis by integrating metric learning with permutation testing.
+\noindent MeLSI bridges adaptive machine learning and rigorous statistical inference for microbiome beta diversity analysis by integrating metric learning with permutation testing.
 Comprehensive validation demonstrates proper Type I error control (p = 0.607 and 0.224 on null datasets) while delivering improvements on real data: 9.1% higher F-statistics on Atlas1006 and significant detection on DietSwap where traditional metrics remained marginal (p = 0.015 vs. p >= 0.058).
 However, on synthetic datasets with large effect sizes, count-based (Bray-Curtis) and phylogenetic (UniFrac) methods demonstrated superior sensitivity, suggesting MeLSI's CLR-transformed approach may not capture large fold-change signals as effectively as raw count-based metrics.

 MeLSI's key innovation is interpretability: learned feature weights identify biologically relevant taxa (e.g., Bacteroidaceae, Lachnospiraceae, Ruminococcaceae in sex-associated differences), turning omnibus PERMANOVA results into actionable biological insights.
 Parameter sensitivity analysis confirms robust performance across ensemble sizes and feature fractions, and scalability experiments demonstrate appropriate power gains from n=20 to n=500 with practical runtimes (2-30 minutes for typical datasets).
 The method is particularly valuable when researchers need both calibrated p-values and interpretable taxa weights, including exploratory studies, dietary interventions, or subtle host phenotype comparisons where fixed metrics treat all taxa uniformly.
-Unlike prediction-focused machine learning approaches, MeLSI ensures valid statistical inference through computationally intensive permutation-based metric learning, maintaining Type I error control while adapting to dataset-specific signal structure.
+Critically, unlike prediction-focused machine learning (e.g., Random Forest, neural networks), MeLSI is an inference-focused approach: every learned metric undergoes rigorous permutation testing to ensure that p-values remain valid despite the adaptive nature of the method.
+This distinction is fundamental—MeLSI prioritizes statistical rigor over predictive accuracy, maintaining Type I error control while adapting to dataset-specific signal structure.

 ### Limitations and future work

-Current limitations include computational intensity (100-1000× slower than fixed metrics) and potential suboptimal hyperparameter choices for specific datasets, though sensitivity analysis confirms robustness to default settings.
+\noindent MeLSI requires more computation time than fixed metrics (minutes vs. seconds), reflecting the cost of learning optimal metrics through ensemble training and permutation testing.
+However, this computational investment is modest in the context of microbiome studies: the time required for MeLSI analysis (2-30 minutes) is negligible compared to the weeks or months required for sample collection, DNA extraction, and sequencing.
+For researchers seeking biological insight rather than rapid screening, this trade-off favors interpretability.
+Additional current limitations include potential suboptimal hyperparameter choices for specific datasets, though sensitivity analysis confirms robustness to default settings.
 The most immediate extensions are (1) regression and covariate adjustment to handle continuous outcomes and confounders (age, BMI, medication use), enabling integration with epidemiological frameworks, and (2) improved compositionality handling by learning metrics directly in compositional space using Aitchison geometry, potentially offering advantages for zero-inflated microbiome data.

 MeLSI's learned distance metrics are compatible with other distance-based ordination and hypothesis testing methods.
 The learned distances can be used with Non-metric Multidimensional Scaling (NMDS) (32) and Analysis of Similarities (ANOSIM) (33), both of which operate on distance matrices and would benefit from MeLSI's data-adaptive metrics.
 However, Principal Component Analysis (PCA) is not compatible with MeLSI's learned distances, as PCA relies on Euclidean distances computed in the original feature space and cannot accommodate the learned Mahalanobis distance structure.

 ### Software availability

-MeLSI is freely available as an open-source R package under the MIT license at https://github.com/NathanBresette/MeLSI.
+\noindent MeLSI is freely available as an open-source R package under the MIT license at https://github.com/NathanBresette/MeLSI (DOI: 10.5281/zenodo.17714848).
 The package includes comprehensive documentation, tutorial vignettes, and example datasets.
 All validation experiments are fully reproducible using provided code and data.
 Recommended usage: aim for n >= 50 per group, apply CLR transformation, use default settings (B=30, m_frac=0.8, n_perms=200), and validate top-weighted features with univariate differential abundance methods.

 ## FUNDING

 [To be added]

-## ACKNOWLEDGMENTS

-[To be added]

 ## AUTHOR CONTRIBUTIONS

 Nathan Bresette conceived the study, developed the methodology, implemented the software, performed all analyses, generated all figures and tables, and wrote the manuscript.
-Aaron Ericsson provided substantial guidance on methodological development and improvements to the method and interpretability.
+Aaron C. Ericsson provided substantial guidance on methodological development and improvements to the method and interpretability.
 Carter Woods contributed ideas and assisted with manuscript editing.
 Ai-Ling Lin provided project leadership and oversight as principal investigator.

 ## COMPETING INTERESTS